 We will continue to add articles, but find more on our Facebook Group: Save Van Zandt County

 Actually, the opposite will happen.
-The land will be stripped, between 50,000 and 70,000 posts will be pile driven into the ground, and solar panels containing cadmium sulfide and other chemicals will be installed.
+The land will be stripped, tens of thousands of posts will be pile driven into the ground, and solar panels containing cadmium sulfide and other chemicals will be installed.
 No one knows the actual lifespan for these panels and the solar power plant itself.
 They can only estimate it.
-That's why the land lease is for approximately 20 years with options to continue beyond that time.
+That's why the land lease is for approximately 20-30 years with options to continue beyond that time.
 Questions remain about what chemicals are used to keep the land cleared, how the heavy metals from damaged panels will be contained and what happens to the plant after it has reached its end of life.

 The stripped land, full of panels and surrounded by fencing will harm all the wildlife in the area including: bald eagles, deer, owls, hawks, and coyotes.
 Downstream and ground absorbed pollution will harm surrounding cattle and crops.

 This is a solar plant being built.
-Imagine seeing almost half a million of these panels every day as you drive down 1651.
-Then, wondering what will happen to your land and livestock downstream.
-Contact your County Commissioners and ask them to oppose this project and protect the citizens of Van Zandt County.
-Then ask City of Canton officials, The Canton Chamber of Commerce, and Canton EDC to fight against this project that will put the burden on the backs of county residents outside of Canton!
-Their actions or inactions are important.
+Imagine seeing almost half a million of these panels every day as you drive down your county roads.
+Then, wondering what will happen to your land and livestock in the area.
+Contact your County Commissioners and ask them to oppose these projects and protect the citizens of Van Zandt County.
+Then ask your local school boards to vote against these dangerous projects.

 There is no guarantee of an adequate tax return to the county, safety of the surrounding property, or cleanup after the plant expires or is damaged.
-The only guarantee is that the Canadian company behind this will make a big profit at the expense of Van Zandt County residents.
+The only guarantee is that these foreign companies behind these projects will make a big profit at the expense of Van Zandt County residents.